o-ran-sc/aiml-fw-aimlfw-dep/docs/installation-guide.rst

 Abstract
 --------

-This document describes how to install AIMLFW, it's dependencies and required system resources.
+This document describes how to install AIMLFW, demo scenarios, it's dependencies and required system resources.

 Version history